top of page

 While many groups in NZ called for 'building back better' post Covid, te takarangi (the grey and white spiral in the doughnut diagram below) spoke to the need for us to set a dynamic context for these projects that acknowledged our ecological boundaries and social needs.
 A context that would enable the system-shift needed to transition to a distributive, circular, and regenerative future.
 And a context that was based on the values of New Zealand's indigenous Māori people.

 Te takarangi and its related Kawa (values / customs) of Whakapapa, Wairua, Tapu / Noa, Mauri and Mana are being used by the Ministry for the Environment as the 'compass' to inform the new National Waste Strategy for New Zealand.
-Teina and Juhi are part of the Strategy Advisory Group.
+Teina and Juhi were part of the Strategy Advisory Group.

 Illuminated Rock